 Joel Johnson has to make many difficult decisions when it comes to player evaluation and selection, but more often than not, he’s made the right choices.

 Just look at the hardware: six NCAA National Championships as an associate head coach for the University of Minnesota Gophers and four consecutive IIHF U.S. Under-18 Women’s World Championship gold medals.
-He’s now serving as an assistant coach for the 2020 U.S. Women’s National Team.
+He’s now serving as head coach for the 2021 U.S. Women’s National Team.

 As 14U/16U players sharpen their skills and ramp up training with the hopes of catching scouts’ eyes this season, Johnson has some advice.

 Here’s the top five things the veteran coach looks for, in order:

 “When coaches look for players at the highest level, like a national team or the college level, the margin of error or difference in athletic ability is often pretty small.
 But what can’t be traded on is the character and integrity of the athlete.
 It’s extremely important.”